-12060-Atlanta-Sandy Springs-Roswell, GA

-14460-Boston-Cambridge-Newton, MA-NH

-16980-Chicago-Naperville-Elgin, IL-IN-WI

-19100-Dallas-Fort Worth-Arlington, TX

-19820-Detroit-Warren-Dearborn, MI

-26420-Houston-The Woodlands-Sugar Land, TX

-31080-Los Angeles-Long Beach-Anaheim, CA

-33100-Miami-Fort Lauderdale-West Palm Beach, FL

-35620-New York-Newark-Jersey City, NY-NJ-PA

-37980-Philadelphia-Camden-Wilmington, PA-NJ-DE-MD

-38060-Phoenix-Mesa-Scottsdale, AZ

-40140-Riverside-San Bernardino-Ontario, CA

-41860-San Francisco-Oakland-Hayward, CA

-42660-Seattle-Tacoma-Bellevue, WA

-47900-Washington-Arlington-Alexandria, DC-VA-MD-WV

-99998-All other metropolitan areas

-99999-Not in a metropolitan area
+12060-Atlanta-Sandy Springs-Roswell, GA 14460-Boston-Cambridge-Newton, MA-NH 16980-Chicago-Naperville-Elgin, IL-IN-WI 19100-Dallas-Fort Worth-Arlington, TX 19820-Detroit-Warren-Dearborn, MI 26420-Houston-The Woodlands-Sugar Land, TX 31080-Los Angeles-Long Beach-Anaheim, CA 33100-Miami-Fort Lauderdale-West Palm Beach, FL 35620-New York-Newark-Jersey City, NY-NJ-PA 37980-Philadelphia-Camden-Wilmington, PA-NJ-DE-MD 38060-Phoenix-Mesa-Scottsdale, AZ 40140-Riverside-San Bernardino-Ontario, CA 41860-San Francisco-Oakland-Hayward, CA 42660-Seattle-Tacoma-Bellevue, WA 47900-Washington-Arlington-Alexandria, DC-VA-MD-WV 99998-All other metropolitan areas 99999-Not in a metropolitan area

-3. 2015 to 2023: The Next 20 Group of Metropolitan Area Longitudinal Oversamples
+3. 2015 and Beyond: The Next 20 Group of Metropolitan Area Longitudinal Oversamples

-In 2015, HUD and the Census Bureau identified a "Next 20" group of metropolitan areas to be surveyed from 2015 to 2023.
-This Next 20 group is described as independent so as not to be confused with the Top 15 metropolitan areas that are part of the integrated national longitudinal sample.
+In 2015, HUD and the Census Bureau identified a "Next 20" group of metropolitan areas to be surveyed in 2015 and later years.
+These Next 20 group are described as independent so as not to be confused with the Top 15 metropolitan areas that are part of the integrated national longitudinal sample.
 The Next 20 group is a set of metropolitan areas ranging from the 16th to 51st largest by population.
-Characteristics of the Next 20 group include:
+Characteristics of the Next 20 group include: 1

-- The first ten of the Next 20 group were surveyed in 2015, and 2019, with 2023 having only five of the first ten due to a sample reduction for budget reasons. - The second ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2017 and 2021. - The sample size was approximately 3,000 each survey year. - The geographic definition for each of the Next 20 group of metropolitan areas is the 2013 OMB's core based statistical area (CBSA), circa February 2013. - The definition remained consistent from 2015 to 2023.
-Until a new AHS sample is drawn, HUD and the Census Bureau have no plans to update the metropolitan area definition, even if OMB updates the definition. - Each of the Next 20 group metropolitan areas can be identified on the metropolitan area public use file (PUF) using the code in the variable OMB13CBSA.
+- The first ten of the Next 20 group were surveyed in 2015 and 2019.
+They are scheduled to be surveyed every four years thereafter (2023, etc.). - The second ten of the Next 20 group of metropolitan area longitudinal oversamples were surveyed in 2017 and are scheduled to be surveyed every four years thereafter (2021, 2025, etc.). - The sample size is approximately 3,000 each survey year. - The geographic definition for each of the Next 20 group of metropolitan areas is the 2013 OMB's core based statistical area (CBSA), circa February 2013. - The definition will remain consistent from 2015 onward.
+Currently, HUD and the Census Bureau have no plans to update the metropolitan area definition, even if OMB updates the definition. - Each of the Next 20 group metropolitan areas can be identified on the metropolitan area public use file (PUF) using the code in the variable OMB13CBSA.
 The codes are: